Alpine Skiing: Timing Is Everything

 Soft spring snow is perfect for Tele turns.
 At Tenney, even the ski patrol goes Tele!
 (Tim Jones photo)

-A couple of days later, my buddy David Shedd and I were at Tenney Mountain in Plymouth, N.H.
-We’d been camped on a mountain the night before in 20-degree weather.
+A number of years ago, my buddy David Shedd and I were at Tenney Mountain in Plymouth, N.H. (now, alas, on the list of New England’s Lost Ski Areas).
+We’d been camped on another mountain the night before in 20-degree weather.
 We woke up early, ate, broke camp, hiked three miles with packs on snowshoes over heavily-crusted snow, ate a leisurely second breakfast and still got to the mountain just a little too early.

 As we rode up the summit double, we heard the scraping edges of the skiers below, so we immediately boogied over to the east-facing triple chair and found the sun had done its work nicely, softening the snow in all but the deepest shade.
 Later, the whole mountain softened.
 We pounded Tenney’s twisting trails in the sunshine until our legs gave out.
 Another wonderful day of skiing on perfect snow.